Jaylxnn/Published-Chaus/README.md

 # ⚠️ Alert ⚠️

 The **Old** Chaus with the tag #9323 will not be recieving updates at all.
 The Bot that will be getting updates is Chaus#2678.

+To see all of the Code, change from main to master